Ambigram: Several

 Three word ambigram: a changing combination "India / Nepal" associated with the invariant conjunction "and".
+By Basile Morin.

 A symmetrical ambigram may be called a "heterogram" (contraction of "hetero-ambigram") when it becomes a different word after rotation.
 Visually, a hetero-ambigram is symmetrical only when both versions of the pairing are shown together.
 The aesthetic appearance is more difficult to design when a changing ambigram is intended to be shown in one way only, because symmetry generally enhances the visual appearance of artwork.
 Technically, there are two times more combinations of letters involved in a hetero-ambigram than in a homo-ambigram.
 For example, the 180° rotational ambigram "yeah" contains only two pairs of letters: y/h and e/a, whereas the heterogram "yeah / good" contains four: y/d, e/o, a/o, and h/g.

 There is no limitation to the number of words that can potentially be paired up as hetero-ambigrams, and full ambigram sentences have even been published.